Azure Video Indexer release notes

 January 2021

-The Azure Video Indexer website experience is now available in dark mode.
+The Azure AI Video Indexer website experience is now available in dark mode.
 To enable the dark mode open the settings panel and toggle on the Dark Mode option.

 Dark mode setting